 I hope you enjoyed learning to make your own lavender sachets.
 These lavender sachet bags would be great little additions to Easter baskets (for tweens/teens) since Easter is around the corner!
 You can even place one of these beautiful sachets inside your pillow case as a great way to make sleep inviting and have sweet dreams.

-If you want to try some different scents with your handmade sachets, here are some other essential oil combinations that smell nice in closets and work as bug and moth repellent:
+Now you know how to make scented sachets with essential oils.
+If you want to try some different scents with your handmade sachets, here are some other essential oil combinations that smell nice in closets.
+I think these are the best essential oils for sachets because they also work as bug and moth repellent:

-Do you think you will give these homemade closet and drawer sachets a try?
+Had you heard of sachets for closets before?
+I hope you enjoyed learning how to make lavender sachets with essential oil.
+Do you think you will give these homemade closet sachets and drawer sachets a try?
 These little lavender sachets are so easy to assemble and the hint of fragrance lasts for quite a while!
 You can easily refresh the scent by just adding a few more drops of lavender to the same cotton round pads.

-Keep your closet smelling lovely and fresh all year long with these DIY Essential Oil Sachets.
+Keep your closet smelling lovely and fresh all year long with these DIY Essential Oil Drawer Sachets.
+Don’t you just love the scent of lavender?
+Will you make one of an essential oil sachet?
 Let me know what you think #familyfocusblog!